SuperrSonic/snes-vc-booster/README.md

 # Known Issues:

-As there are over 70 SNES VC titles, I only tested about 10 titles.
+As there are over 70 SNES VC titles, I only tested the main patches.
 An incompatible title can usually be fixed if reported.
 The patches to remove suspending and savefile creation are only compatible with certain titles.
 Applying them may trigger a "files corrupted" message.
 Always test on Dolphin first.